 Planning and approvals

-The Project will require other approvals, including grid connection.
+The Project will also require other approvals, including grid connection.

 The project team is committed to ensuring the proposal considers, addresses and mitigates relevant considerations and risks.